Photo Credit: Mike Vollmer

 Embers

-The majority off homes that burn in wild fires burn when embers land on vulnerable areas of the house and landscape and start small fires.
-When no fire fighter is available to contain these small fires they grow and destroy the house.
-Residents can reduce their risk by improving their homes' ignition resistance and creating defensible space.
+The majority of homes that burn in wildfires burn when embers land on vulnerable areas of the house and landscape and start small fires.
+When no firefighter is available to contain these small fires they grow and destroy the house.
+Residents can reduce their risk by improving their homes’ ignition resistance and creating defensible space.

 Radiant Heat